carrieholt/Watershed-Area-Model/DataIn/README.md

 -renamed to SRinput.csv

 17 July 2020.
--SRinput.csv, eplaced Cowichan Data with the data reported in Tompkins et.
+-SRinput.csv, replaced Cowichan Data with the data reported in Tompkins et.
 2005.

 28 July 2020
 -SRinput.csv revised spelling of "Nehalem" (instead of "Niehalem")